Snowflake-Labs/sfquickstarts/site/sfguides/src/question_answering_on_kg_using_relationalai_and_snowflake/question_answering_on_kg.md

 In our case, we will utilize RelationalAI’s Native App to construct an executable Knowledge graph over a subset of Wikidata to answer natural language queries.

 ### What You’ll Learn
 - Loading data from Snowflake into RelationalAI Model
 - Interact with Snowflake Container Service using User-defined Functions
 - Utilize RelationalAI Python Library to execute Queires

-### To reproduce the setup using your own data, you'll learn :

 - Create a docker image and host it on Snowflake Container Service

 ### What You’ll Need